Kzax01/AWS-Security-Aerosecure/Implementing_AWS_WAF/README.md

-# 📌 Using AWS WAF to Secure Aerospace Web Applications
+# 📌 How to Implement AWS WAF for Web Application Security

+Welcome to this new project!

+---

-## 🌍 Context: AeroSecure Aerospace and the Need for Web Security
+## 🌍 Context: AeroSecure and the Need for Web Security
 In the ever-evolving aerospace industry, real-time data exchange is critical for air traffic controllers, satellite communications, and autonomous drone operations. **Aerosecure**, a leading company specializing in aerospace security, is deploying a **cloud-native web application** to monitor and manage aircraft trajectories in real time.

 However, exposing such a critical application to the internet makes it a prime target for cyber threats, including: